m3dwards/longmynd.org/content/webcams.md

           width="350" height="600" frameborder="0" marginwidth="1"
           marginheight="1" scrolling="no"></iframe>'
     webcams: >-
-      **LMSC Webcam: pointing north to the LMSC launch site.**

-      **Shortly there will be a new live viewing camera pointing at our launch, with an option to view past video too.
+      **LMSC Webcam: pointing north to the LMSC launch site.
+This a live stream video, pointing at our club owned launch field, with an option to view past video too from multiple days.
 Due to constraints by the hardware/software manufacturers it will only be available on iphone and android phones, for current club members.
 Access details to be sent out by email once it has been tested successfully.**

       ![Looking North](/img/mynd_north_ubox.jpeg)

-      **LMSC Webcam: pointing south.**
+      **LMSC Webcam: pointing south - currently dead as solar panel not connecting.**

       Now with replacement larger solar panel and camera mounting box.
 Camera set to 120 minutes intervals and also video turned off.
 (See here for previous images)*:* [](https://www.mysolarcam.com/LongMyndSouth/)*\*\*<https://www.mysolarcam.com/LongMyndNorth/>)  Yes I know it says LongMyndNorth but the camera is now pointing south !*